Loading Audio and Video USB Thumb-drive / Sticks to your Device

 - Year: The year the recording was made

 So using these MP3 tags you can very easily select exactly what you want to hear.
 If you want to hear Morning Walks in Los Angeles you can select the album "Morning Walks" and the genre "Los Angeles" for example.

 There are so many MP3 players available on all devices which will allow you to do this.
 VLC will do this on all devices.
-On all the Apple devices iTunes and the corresponding iOS apps will do it.
+On all the Apple devices Music and the corresponding iOS apps will do it.
 On Windows there is Windows Media Player and so many other options.
-The MP3 tags we have used are very standard and will be recognised on virtually any MP3 playing device or app.
+The MP3 tags we have used are very standard and will be recognized on virtually any MP3 playing device or app.